greg-raven/Uncommon-Sense/_posts/2009-05-07-the-cost-of-idealism.md

 ---
-title: 'The cost of idealism'
+title: "The cost of idealism"
 layout: post
 categories:
 - perfection